Asumba-lab/Ecommerce-final-project/README.md

 4. Deploy

    ## Live Page
-   Go to this page to access the project live: ecommerce-final-project-lac.vercel.app Copy and paste in any of the browerse to see it
+   Go to this page to access the project live:  "ecommerce-final-project-lac.vercel.app"

+   Copy and paste in any of the browerse to see it

 ## Contributing